-When then RIOC president Susan Rosenthal sought an update of Southpoint Park in 2016, she emphasized a longterm plan for the Smallpox Hospital as crucial.
-But as outside influences took over, that diminished, spun off to a nonprofit group with unknown local connections.
+When then RIOC president Susan Rosenthal sought an update on Southpoint Park in 2016, she emphasized a long-term plan for the Smallpox Hospital as crucial.
+But as outside influences took over, that diminished and spun off to a nonprofit group with unknown local connections.

 This pushed residents farther onto the sidelines.

-With RIOC’s plan for making Southpoint Park a tourist draw, autumn 2020 retreats like this may make a last stand.
+With RIOC’s plan for making Southpoint Park a tourist draw, autumn 2020 retreats like this may cause a last stand.

 Although RIOC appears on the verge of missing another promised deadline for opening the Hope Memorial, our autumn 2020 tour of Southpoint Park found some slow progress.